 The most important part of preparing for your IPL treatment is to avoid sun exposure—this includes tanning beds (which, let's be real, you shouldn't be using to begin with), going out into the sun sans SPF (seriously, use your sunscreen, people!), spray tans, and self-tanners.

 Tan skin has a higher risk of adverse side effects, so avoid extended sun exposure and make sure you're using SPF.
-You'll also want to stop using skin irritants like retinols, retinoids, and toners three days prior to the appointment.
+You'll also want to stop using skin irritants like retinols, retinoids, and toners three days before the appointment.

-Immediately before your treatment, you'll be asked to remove makeup, sunscreen, moisturizers, etc. from the area you're looking to treat, as IPL is to be performed on completely clean skin.
+Immediately before your treatment, you'll be asked to remove makeup, sunscreen, and moisturizers from the area you're looking to treat, as IPL is to be performed on completely clean skin.

 This is what the IPL machine looks like.
 The little gun on the left is what distributes the light.

-The treatment itself is quick and fairly painless—the whole thing takes maybe 10 minutes.
-I've tried other lasers to target redness and broken capillaries such as the V-Beam (which was extremely painful, tbh), and compared to those, IPL was only mildly uncomfortable.
+The treatment is quick and fairly painless—the whole thing takes maybe 10 minutes.
+I've tried other lasers to target redness and broken capillaries, such as the V-Beam (which was extremely painful, tbh), and compared to those, IPL was only mildly uncomfortable.

 Once the level is selected, the procedure begins.
-She started out on the bottom-right side of my face and zapped the first spot with a split-second flash of light.
-She then moved along my face, stopping as she hovered over each section to blast it with another pulse of light, until my entire face had been treated.
-Each pulse of light felt like a rubber band snapping against my skin, which is honestly not even as painful as it sounds.
-The most noticeable thing for me during the treatment was the sudden flash of light you can see underneath the edge of the goggles—it's more jolting than anything; definitely not painful.
+She started on the bottom-right side of my face and zapped the first spot with a split-second flash of light.
+She then moved along my face, stopping as she hovered over each section to blast it with another light pulse until my entire face had been treated.
+Each pulse of light felt like a rubber band snapping against my skin, which is not even as painful as it sounds.
+The most noticeable thing for me during the treatment was the sudden flash of light you see underneath the edge of the goggles—it's more jolting than anything and definitely not painful.

-Immediately after the treatment is over, my face felt slightly hot and was a bit red from the light.
+My face felt slightly hot and looked a bit red from the light immediately after the treatment.
 I have sensitive skin and flush easily, so I was probably more heavy on the red scale than someone with normal skin would be.

-The nurse practitioner handed me an ice pack to hold on my face, which feels phenomenal and instantly cools down the heat feeling in your cheeks.
-I was assured this would subside after a few minutes, and sure enough, 10 minutes later, the redness was minimal and the heat was gone.
+The nurse practitioner handed me an ice pack to hold on my face, which felt phenomenal and instantly cooled down the hot feeling I had in my cheeks.
+I was assured this would subside after a few minutes, and sure enough, 10 minutes later, the redness was minimal, and the heat was gone.

 I slathered sunscreen all over my freshly photo-rejuvenated skin to protect it from the sun on my way home, and I was advised to stay out of direct sunlight for the next two weeks.